oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

     </copy>
     ````

+    This command blocks outgoing TCP traffic to port 5696, simulating a network issue between database and the Oracle Key Vault server.

-2. Confirm that the server is unreachable
+2. Check if the server is unreachable

-    When prompted, enter the Key Vault endpoint password.
+    Enter the Key Vault endpoint password when prompted.

     ````
     <copy>